 Acceptance measure.
 Preservice biology teachers’ acceptance of evolution was measured by the Measure of Acceptance of the Theory of Evolution (MATE) developed by Rutledge and Warden (1999).
 Participants responded to 20 items based on a 4-point Likert scale (4= “strongly agree,” 3= “agree,” 2= “disagree,” 1= “strongly disagree”).
 High items ratings reflected a higher acceptance of theory of evolution.
 The MATE questionnaire revealed a good level of internal consistency with a Cronbach alpha value of .90.

 Understanding measure.
-Preservice biology teachers’ understanding of theory of evolution was measured by the modified form of an existing scale.
+Preservice biology teachers’ understanding of evolutionary theory was measured by the modified form of an existing scale.
 This scale consists of 21 multiple-choice questions that were used by Rutledge and Warden (2000).
 These 21 items were originally developed by Johnson (1985).
 This scale measured the following evolutionary concepts: natural selection, extinction processes, homologous structures, coevolution, analogous structures, convergent evolution, intermediate forms, adaptive radiation, speciation, evolutionary rates, the fossil record, biogeography, environmental change, genetic variability, and reproductive success.
 Cumulative scores were determined for the teachers' understanding of evolutionary theory based on the number of correct responses.
 A score of 21 represented a very high understanding of evolutionary theory, while a score of 0 indicated no understanding of evolutionary theory.

 Thinking dispositions measure.
 Participants also completed a 41-item actively open-minded thinking (AOT) composite scale (Stanovich & West, 1997; Sá, Stanovich, & West, 1999).
 The actively-open minded thinking (AOT) composite scale was created by combining the following scales: flexible thinking, belief identification, absolutism, dogmatism, and categorical thinking.
 Preservice teachers again responded to each question using a 4-point Likert scale (4= “strongly agree,” 3= “agree,” 2= “disagree,” 1= “strongly disagree”).
 High item ratings on the AOT composite indicate openness to belief change and cognitive flexibility, whereas low scores indicate resistance to belief change and cognitive rigidity (Sá, Stanovich, & West, 1999).
 The internal consistency of the AOT measure was satisfactory with a Cronbach alpha value of .81.